richelbilderbeek/dlip/report/README.md

-# Novel artificial neural networks applications in phylogenetics
+# Novel artificial neural networks applications in phylogenetics.

 ## Can deep neural networks be used in phylogentics and if so how can phylogenetics benefit from it?
 In this report we will examine if deep learning can be used for phylogenetics.
 We will also try to find out in what way they can be used, and try to give examples.